JeroenVanB/LAMAS/docs/index.md

 ### Example 1: Announcement 'Played card'

 If player North plays the Ace of Spades, no one else can hold that card.
 Therefore, the Kripke model of the Ace of Spades can be updated.
 All players only have a relation from the real world, to the real world (in which North is the owner of the Ace of Spades).
-After the update it is common knowledge that no one has that specific card anymore and the state is eliminated. the public announcement changes the common knowledge as follows:
+After the update it is common knowledge that no one has that specific card anymore and the state is eliminated.
+The public announcement changes the common knowledge as follows:

 <img src="announcement_plays_card.png" alt="Formal definition of the announcement 'Played card'">